cijaaimee/Slime-World-Manager/README.md

 ## Which Spigot versions is this compatible with?

-Currently, SMW can run on these Minecraft versions:
+Currently, SMW can run on any Spigot version from 1.8.8 up to 1.10.2.
-* Spigot 1.8.8
-* Spigot 1.9
-* Spigot 1.9.2
-* Spigot 1.9.4

 Possible future versions:
 * 1.13.2